 Parks & Trails

-All Parks buildings, including restrooms and drinking fountains, will be closed until further notice.
-Seasonal facilities, including play areas, campgrounds, group camps, golf courses and disc golf are also closed.
+All of Scott County’s Regional Parks buildings, including restrooms and drinking fountains, will be closed until further notice.
+Seasonal facilities, including play areas, campgrounds, group camps are also closed.
 We will continue to monitor the situation and assess what is feasible to open and when.